Kintyre/ksconf/docs/source/cheatsheet.rst

 Pulling out a stanza defined in both default and local
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Say wanted to count the number of searches containing the word ``error``
+Say you wanted to count the number of searches containing the word ``error``

     .. code-block:: sh